 Updating Pacific-wide Sockeye Productivity: A Case Study for What Agencies Could Do Now

-This case study revisits a pacific coast wide sockeye productivity dataset assembled from diverse agency sources by academic researchers (Peterman and Dorner 2012).
+This case study revisits a Pacific Coast-wide sockeye productivity dataset assembled from diverse agency sources by academic researchers (Peterman and Dorner 2012).
 We reflect not on the significant work the research team accomplished, but rather on the preventable institutional and technical barriers that impeded their work—and continue to burden data updates and reuse efforts today.
 Their study examined productivity trends across 64 sockeye salmon stocks spanning Washington, British Columbia (B.C.), and Alaska.
 However, attempting to replicate or build upon this analysis today is an arduous, time-consuming, and error-prone endeavour due to fragmented data sources, inconsistent formats, and lack of standardized practices among the key institutions involved: the Washington Department of Fish and Wildlife (WDFW), Fisheries and Oceans Canada (DFO), and the Alaska Department of Fish and Game (ADF&G).

 Each section below highlights a key challenge faced by the team and proposes practical steps based on our best practices (Table 1) that data-holding agencies could do to enable easier integration, validation, and updating of salmon datasets across jurisdictions and decades.
 This case study illustrates how implementing the foundational concepts and practical recommendations outlined in this paper can transform data stewardship practices within these organizations.
 By doing so, they can significantly enhance data accessibility, quality, and interoperability—ultimately enabling more efficient and accurate analyses that support salmon conservation and management.